Chart Color Schemes

 Kariong features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 82.9% of all households, including 44.5% couples with children, 24.4% couples without children, and 13.3% single parent families.
-Non-family households comprise the remaining 17.1%, with lone person households at 15.1% and group households making up 2.0% of the total.
+Family households constitute 82.9% of all households, consisting of 44.5% couples with children, 24.4% couples without children, and 13.3% single parent families.
+Non-family households comprise the remaining 17.1%, with lone person households at 15.1% and group households making up 2.0%.
 The median household size is 3.0 people, larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households